brianmhunt/brianmhunt.github.io/_posts/2014-01-25-strong-crypto-python-passwords.md

         # Increase exponentially, to grow with computation power
         base_iters = int(self.ITERATIONS_2013 * self._multiplier())

-        # Entropy is an int < 65536, limited to 6% of the base iters.
+        # Entropy is an integer bound by min(65536, 6% of the base iters).
+        # This is like a salt, but if the there is an attack that
+        # reduces the size of the space for comparing derived keys
+        # in spite of the salts proper, this variation not be so affected,
+        # thus potentially increasing our resilience.
+While probably a rare
+        # case, this is cheap.
         entropy = int(
             self.random_stream.read(2).encode('hex'), 16
         ) % int(base_iters * 0.06)